“The true and genuine Pythia of the American underground”

-Songwriter, performer, recording artist, and visual artist, Jarboe draws from a variety of sources: childhood in the Mississippi delta and New Orleans, life in NYC’s east village during the post no-wave scene in the band Swans, university studies in literature and theatre, global travels, and a history of extensive recordings, collaborations, and performances (clubs, theaters, art galleries, cathedrals, festivals, live radio, television, film).
+Songwriter, performer, recording artist, and visual artist, Jarboe draws from a variety of sources: childhood in the Mississippi delta and New Orleans, life in NYC’s east village during the post no-wave era in the band Swans, university studies in literature and theatre, global travels, and a history of extensive recordings, collaborations, and performances (clubs, theaters, art galleries, cathedrals, festivals, live radio, television, film).
 Jarboe’s voice and music is known for versatility and emotional conveyance in bold experimental as well as melodic diversity and expression.
 Over the course of her life through efforts in past and present disciplines, Jarboe explores the rebuilding / reinventing of identity and the elemental structures of personae.

 Highlights from Jarboe’s career include :

 - Co-fronting, vocals, keyboard performance on stage, studio song arrangements, songwriting, recording in SWANS

-- US Tour, London performance, and album with NEUROSIS
+- US Tour, London performance, album with NEUROSIS

-- “Work In Progress” Arts Program grants for rock theatre performances in Chicago, Atlanta, and New York City of which a concert film DVD was created
+- “Work In Progress” Arts Program grant for rock theatre performances in Chicago, Atlanta, New York City of which a concert film DVD was created

 - Performance at the Serralves Museum in Porto, Portugal